Goodbye 2010s – A Travel Retrospective

 The number of trips I’ve taken in the 2010s is likely more than some people, but less than others.
 This isn’t a “let me brag about all the places I’ve been to” series.
 This isn’t a “time to check off a bucket list” kind of series either.
-Instead, I’m randomly selecting one trip I’ve taken each year of the past decade, starting with 2010 and ending in 2019 and writing about that trip.
+Instead, I’m randomly selecting one trip I’ve taken each year of the past decade, starting with 2010 and ending in 2019, and then writing a post about that trip.
 I’m not going to repeat any cities or countries if I can help it (except Canada and the US just because I didn’t travel much outside those countries until 2015).

 It may seem strange to randomly select a trip to write about, but really this is for the best.
 If I tried to put on a qualifier like choosing the most life-changing trip or my favourite place ever or the trip that taught me the most about myself or the trip that taught me the most about the world and other people or the trip that challenged me but I am forever grateful for it then I would be stuck choosing between several trips.
 And all of the places I’ve visited have elements of these things, so picking “the best” will leave me feeling deflated because I’ll want to write about all the places I’ve visited in the 2010s.
 And at some point maybe I’ll write about all of these trips, but it’s too overwhelming to do in a retrospective like this.

 I’m planning to make this a weekly series with the first post about a 2010 trip going up tomorrow.
-If I’d been thinking ahead I would have started this a few weeks back making this series coincide with the last week of 2019, but I didn’t so this series will go into January 2020.
+If I’d been thinking ahead I would have started this a few weeks back making this series coincide with the last week of 2019 but I didn’t, so this series will go into January 2020.
 I don’t know how this will go.
 This might be a super long narrative series, it might be a stream of consciousness exercise or a quick short fact-based listicle of the Top 10 things to do in this place (likely not that exact).
 It may change week to week.
 Some of these places and trips I may have featured on Take Me to the World already, and if so I’ll try to focus on a different aspect I didn’t cover before.
 These will likely include my biased opinions, perspectives and personal stories, you know because this is a personal blog.

 I hope you’ll join me in my look back through a specific trip each year in the 2010s.
 I hope this series might inspire you to look back on the places you’ve visited in the last ten years, whether they were near or far.
 And maybe this will inspire you to visit some of these places for yourself in the next decade.

-- My 2010 Trip to Toronto and Why I Love a Quest
+My 2010 Toronto Trip and Why I Love a Quest

-- My 2011 Trip to Vancouver and Why Repeat Visits Are Good
+My 2011 Vancouver Trip and Why Repeat Visits Are Nice

-- My 2012 Trip to Denver Was Weird And I’m Gonna Try To Explain It But Fail
+My 2012 Denver Trip Was Weird And I’m Gonna Try To Explain It But Fail

-- My 2014 Birthday Trip to New York City and Why I Like Traveling with My Friends
+My 2014 NYC Birthday Trip and Why I Like Traveling with Friends

-- My 2015 Trip to Madrid and Why You Should Go Somewhere You Never Expected to Visit
+My 2015 Madrid Trip and Going Somewhere You Never Expected

-- My 2017 Trip to Connemara, Ireland and Why A Quick Break Is Good
+My 2017 Connemara Trip and Why A Quick Break Is Good